Home / Local Stories / Play: Things to do with your kids / Outdoor Fun / The Philadelphia Zoo vs. Elmwood Park Zoo

 A head-to-head comparison for your family's best zoo outing.

-The weather is warming and the kids are getting rowdy…time for a trip to the zoo.
+There’s a chill in the air and the leaves are beginning to change!
+Fall is just about here and there’s no better way to usher in the cooler temps than a trip to the zoo.
 But which one?
-The two main zoos in our area – Philadelphia Zoo, located at 3400 West Girard Avenue in Philadelphia’s Fairmount Park, and Elmwood Park Zoo, located at 1661 Harding Boulevard in Norristown – offer different experiences, perks, and challenges.
-Here’s how they line up in a head-to-head comparison on eight of the most frequently asked questions in our Facebook groups.
+The two main zoos in our area — the Philadelphia Zoo, located at 3400 West Girard Avenue in Philadelphia’s Fairmount Park, and Elmwood Park Zoo, located at 1661 Harding Boulevard in Norristown — offer different experiences, perks, and challenges.
+Here’s how they line up in a head-to-head comparison on seven of the most frequently asked questions in our Facebook groups.

 Getting There

-Elmwood Park Zoo’s parking lot is right in front of the zoo entrance, and parking is free for all visitors.
-If you rely on public transit, though, Elmwood doesn’t do much better than Philadelphia– the zoo is one mile from the Norristown high speed rail station, and otherwise serviced by buses.
+Elmwood Park Zoo’s parking lot is right in front of the zoo entrance and parking is free for all visitors.
+If you rely on public transit though, the zoo is one mile from the Norristown high speed rail station, and otherwise serviced by buses.

 For Very Young Children

 Almost unanimously, our members recommend Elmwood Park Zoo for toddlers and very young children.
 The zoo is small, so you can easily cover the whole thing before nap time.
-The exhibits are small, too, so younger children can see the animals more easily.
-There is basically just one circular path around the zoo, and the playground in the middle of the zoo is a little kid favorite.
+The exhibits are small, so younger children can see the animals more easily and there is basically just one circular path around the zoo.
+What’s more, the playground in the middle of the zoo is a little kid favorite.

 If your child is obsessed with a particular animal, though, chances are better that it will be on view at Philadelphia Zoo.
-Little kid favorites like lions, bears, and penguins are only at the Philadelphia Zoo.
+Home to more than 1,900 animals, the Philadelphia Zoo has little kid favorites like lions, bears, and penguins.

 Overall Cost for a Day

-For a family of four with kids over two years old, to visit the Philadelphia Zoo and park one car costs about $106, not including food or extra attractions.
+For a family of four with kids over two years old, the cost to park and visit the Philadelphia Zoo costs about $107.
+And that’s not including food or extra attractions.
 At the Elmwood Park Zoo, this visit would cost about $62.
-When comparing, do consider your visit goals though: for the Philadelphia Zoo’s higher price, you get a much larger zoo with more animals to see and area to explore, and thus more likely a longer outing.
+When comparing, do consider your visit goals though.
+For the Philadelphia Zoo’s higher price, you get a much larger zoo with more animals to see and areas to explore.
+This most likely means a longer outing.

-As with anything, there are ways to save a few bucks: many local libraries have passes for Elmwood Park Zoo through the Museum Passport program, AAA members can purchase discounted tickets, Acme often sells discounted tickets and coupon codes for admission, and memberships are available at various times throughout the year (often in May and November.)
+As with anything, there are ways to save a few bucks.
+Many local libraries have free passes for Elmwood Park Zoo through the Museum Passport program.
+If you’re a AAA member, check for discounted tickets.
+Another suggestion is to check Acme Markets for discounted tickets and coupon codes for zoo admission.
+Of course memberships are available at various times throughout the year (often in May and November) and make sense if you visit more than once or twice a year.
+Additionally, SEPTA Key cardholders can get discounted rates at both the Elmwood Zoo and the Philadelphia Zoo, as well as free rides on Philadelphia Zoo’s SEPTA PZ Express Kiddie Train.

 Inclement Weather

-Philadelphia Zoo is the clear winner for inclement– or even questionable–weather days.
-With many indoor exhibit areas, there is plenty to explore when it’s too hot, cold, or rainy to spend the day outside.
+Philadelphia Zoo is the clear winner for inclement — or even questionable — weather days.
+With many indoor exhibit areas, including the PECO Primate Reserve and the Rare Animal Conservation Center, there is plenty to explore when it’s too hot, cold, or rainy to spend the day outside.
 And on a day when there is a chance of rain, you can feel confident that there will be shelter close by if the skies do open.
-Many of our members say that the Philadelphia Zoo is not only doable in bad weather, but that bad weather days – with their lighter crowds – are their favorite days to visit the Philadelphia Zoo.
+Many of our members say that the Philadelphia Zoo is not only doable in bad weather, but that bad weather days, with their lighter crowds, are their favorite days to visit the Philadelphia Zoo.

 Animals

-The Philadelphia Zoo has a much larger animal population, with more than 90 species in residence, including a dozen endangered species.
-Over the zoo’s 42 acres, there are 14 animal exhibits and a children’s zoo.
-Also, the Philadelphia Zoo has large animals: lions, tigers, bears, gorillas, hippos, rhinos and more.
+As noted above, the Philadelphia Zoo has a much larger animal population, with more than 1,900 animals and 330 different species in residence, many of which are endangered.
+Over the zoo’s 42 acres, there are 13 animal exhibits and a children’s petting zoo.
+Also, the Philadelphia Zoo has many large animals, including lions, tigers, bears, gorillas, hippos, rhinos, and more.

-The Elmwood Park Zoo, being small, is home to fewer animals (about 75 species on view), and very few large animals.
-It does offer some things not available at Philadelphia, though: you can see and learn about some unusual animals at Elmwood Park, including elk and bison, and visit farm animals in the barn.
+The Elmwood Park Zoo, being small, is home to fewer animals.
+You’ll find 300 or so animals, with just about 100 species on view, and very few large animals.
+However, it does offer some things not available at Philadelphia.
+For example, you can see and learn about elk and bison, and visit farm animals in the barn.

 Extras